Arkanosis/rssht/docs/index.rst

 ::

-     sudo apt-get install httptunnel
      sudo wget 'https://raw.githubusercontent.com/Arkanosis/rssht/master/rssht' -O /usr/bin/rssht
      sudo chmod a+x /usr/bin/rssht

-And if you want to use SSH over HTTP, use the following on the client host:
+And if you want to use SSH over HTTP, use the following on both the local host *and* the client host:

 ::